 Diamonds with a color other than colorless to light yellow or brown are called fancy.
 Fancy colored diamonds can be yellows or browns with color saturations more than a Z on the color scale, or can be nearly any hue imaginable from blue to pink to green.

 Natural diamonds are the result of carbon exposed to tremendous heat and pressure deep in the earth.
 The process can result in a number of natural particles, called 'inclusions' being trapped in the diamond crystal when it is forming.
 When evaluating clarity, the grader uses magnification and specific lighting and considers the effect these characteristics have on the diamond's appearance and durability.
-The Gemological institute of American grades clarity ranges from Flawless to Included, with Flawless stones having no inclusions.
+The Gemological Institute of America grades clarity ranges from Flawless to Included, with Flawless stones having no inclusions.
 The higher clarity grades are more valuable; however, many people consider that inclusions add character to the diamond.

 The carat is the standard used to measure diamond weight, and is also a reflection of its size.

 One carat equals 200 milligrams in weight.
-Each carat is divided into 100 points, similar to pennnies in one dollar.
+Each carat is divided into 100 points, similar to pennies in one dollar.
 A one carat diamond is 100 points, therefore a 1/2 carat diamond is .50 ct, or 50 points.

 Larger diamonds are rarer than smaller ones, and as the carat weight increases, the value of the diamond rises.
 However, the increase is not directly proportionate to the size.
 For example, a one-carat diamond will cost more than twice that of a 1/2-carat diamond (assuming color, clarity, and cut are identical).
 Weight does not always enhance the value of a diamond, either.
 Two diamonds of qual weight may be unequal in value, depending on other factors such as cut, color, and clarity.

 Each diamond is beautiful and unique, with its own quality features.
-Diamond grading systems have been developed and standarized, and diamond reports are routinely issued in order to provide information on the characteristics of the diamond.
+Diamond grading systems have been developed and standardized, and diamond reports are routinely issued in order to provide information on the characteristics of the diamond.
 Ben Bridge Jeweler offers diamond reports and certificates for all diamonds over .46 carat.
 Our diamonds are certified by laboratories that are among the most respected in the diamond industry and are known for their consistency and unbiased diamond grading systems: Gemological Institute of America (GIA), American Gem Society Laboratory (AGSL) and the Forevermark Diamond Institute.
 Diamonds that are accompanied by these grading reports are the most highly valued in the industry.

 Our customers can be confident that comprehensive measures have been taken to assure that the diamonds that we sell are conflict free.
 Even before the Kimberley Process was enacted into law, Ben Bridge has required our vendors to pledge to buy and sell only conflict-free diamonds.
 Since 2003, we have supported the Kimberley Process, an initiative between world governments and the diamond industry that controls the production of rough diamonds by tracking the from the source, and the System of Warranties, an industry program of self-regulation.
 The standards and values of Ben Bridge are well known and respected throughout the global jewelry industry.